OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 }
 ```

 And <b>o_game</b>'s Room Start event creates every player instance based on the information in its slots array.
-(This takes for granted that your player object has an input variable that can be set, along with anything else that will be necessary to store during gameplay, like the slotIndex to used later on to tabulate points over several games.)
+(This takes for granted that your player object has <i>input</i> and <i>slotIndex</i> variables that can be set, along with anything else that will be necessary to store during gameplay.)

 ```
 /// Game Room: Set up round